ccaswell25/landcover-classification/README.md

 # Landcover Classification for Southern Santa Barbara County
-A repository to utilize Landsat data for Santa Barbara County in order to train and apply a decision tree classifier for landcover types.
+A repository to run an analysis utilizing Landsat data for Santa Barbara County in order to train and apply a decision tree classifier for landcover types.

 ## Purpose

-Marine aquaculture has the potential to play an important role in the global food supply as a more sustainable protein option than land-based meat production.1 Gentry et al. mapped the potential for marine aquaculture globally based on multiple constraints, including ship traffic, dissolved oxygen, bottom depth .2
+Monitoring the distribution and change in land cover types can help us understand the impacts of phenomena like climate change, natural disasters, deforestation, and urbanization.
+Determining land cover types over large areas is a major application of remote sensing because we are able to distinguish different materials based on their spectral reflectance.

-This analysis will look at which Exclusive Economic Zones (EEZ) on the West Coast of the US are best suited to developing marine aquaculture.
-First analyzed for several species of oysters, and then includes a function to understand results for a chosen marine species.
+Classifying remotely sensed imagery into landcover classes enables us to understand the distribution and change in landcover types over large areas.

 ## Structure